Spin-harmonic structures and nilmanifolds: Introduction

 Indeed, the second goal of this paper is to construct examples of balanced $\Spin(7)$ structures on 8-dimensional nilmanifolds.
 The first known example of such a structure is a nilmanifold described by Fern\'andez in \cite{MF87}.
 Further examples are discussed in \cite{MC95,Ivanov}.
+Notice that the classification of 8-dimensional nilpotent Lie algebras is not known.
+Even if it were, however, it is not immediately clear how to sift through them in order to find those admitting balanced $\Spin(7)$ structures (for instance, the balanced condition is not of cohomological type).

 We describe briefly the idea behind the construction.
-As we pointed out, it is very natural to consider $\Spin(7)$ structures in dimension 8 defined by a chiral, unitary, and harmonic spinor.
+As we pointed out, it is very natural to consider $\Spin(7)$ structures in dimension 8 defined by a chiral, unit-length, and harmonic spinor.
 Nothing hinders, however, to consider $\rG_2$, $\SU(3)$ and $\SU(2)$ structures in dimensions 7, 6 and 5 respectively, such that the defining spinor is harmonic.
 Using the spinorial approach of \cite{ACFH15}, one can precisely track which classes of $\rG_2$ and $\SU(3)$ are defined by harmonic spinors; moreover, our spinorial description also allows to pinpoint which classes of $\SU(2)$ structures arise from a harmonic spinor.
 While $\Spin(7)$ structures defined by a harmonic spinor form a pure class, the same is not true in lower dimensions; for instance, in dimension 5, the requirement to be harmonic for the corresponding spinor turns out to be quite loose.

-Viceversa, beginning with an $\SU(2)$ structure on a 5-manifold (resp.\ an $\SU(3)$ structure on a 6-manifold, or a $\rG_2$ structure on a 7-manifold), defined by a harmonic spinor, one can multiply by a flat torus $T^k$, $k=3,2,1$, to obtain a $\Spin(7)$ structure in dimension 8 defined by a harmonic spinor, that is, a balanced structure.
+Viceversa, beginning with an $\SU(2)$ structure on a 5-manifold (resp.\ an $\SU(3)$ structure on a 6-manifold, or a $\rG_2$ structure on a 7-manifold), defined by a unit-length harmonic spinor, one can multiply by a flat torus $T^k$, $k=3,2,1$, to obtain a $\Spin(7)$ structure in dimension 8 defined by a harmonic spinor, that is, a balanced structure.

+In order to construct such examples, we need a formula for the Dirac operator acting on a particular class of spinors on a nilmanifold $\Gamma\backslash\rG$; namely, we restrict to {\em left-invariant} spinors, those which come from left-invariant spinors on the Lie group $\rG$; for more details, we refer the reader to Section \ref{sec:Dirac-Operator}.
+The following formula is obtained in Proposition \ref{invariant-Dirac-operator} and expresses the Dirac operator on invariant spinors in a purely algebraic way: